code-423n4/2023-06-llama/README.md

 # Assumptions

-- The root Llama instance deployed in the `LlamaFactory.sol` constructor will govern Llama instance deployments
+- The root Llama instance deployed in the `LlamaFactory.sol` constructor will govern Llama instance deployments.
-- Llama instances are self-governed and standalone
+- Llama instances are self-governed and standalone.

 # Build & Tests